 - Methodological differences and inappropriate statistics in composite analysis can produce conflicting results.
 These are the likely source of discrepancies between cosmic ray - cloud composite studies. - Present cloud datasets are limited to detect a small changes in cloud cover as well to detect the regional cloud changes (<several thousand km) due to the big natural cloud variability (noise).
 Thus, localized and/or small effect on cloud cover can't be completely excluded. - No compelling evidence to support a global cosmic ray-link using the satellite cloud data (ISCCP, MODIS) with long- or short-term (Fd) studies. - If cosmic ray-cloud relationship is second order (small and dynamic changes to cloud cover over certain regions) then it may be very difficult to detect it with currently available techniques and datasets.

 Thank you for your attention!

-We acknowledge the support of Croatian Science Foundation under the project 6212 "Solar and Stellar Variability" and of European social fond under the project "PoKRet".
+We acknowledge the support of Croatian Science Foundation under the project 6212 "Solar and Stellar Variability" (SOLSTEL).